crankeye/php-office-auto-pilot/README.md

-PHP Office Auto Pilot API Wrapper
+Office Auto Pilot PHP API Wrapper
 =====================

-A PHP version of the Office Auto Pilot API.
+Simplifies access to the Office Auto Pilot API using PHP.

 Installation
 ------------
-Download "oap-php-api.php" and add the following code to your project:
+Download "OAPAPI.php" and add the following code to your project:

     //INCLUDES
     include('path/to/OAPAPI.php');